imchandan210/Question-Bank-Generator/README.md

-# Question-Bank-Generator
+# Advanced Question-Bank-Generator
-creates mcqs automatically from the uploaded pdf
+Creates MCQs automatically from the uploaded pdf or Book.